RizwanENG/Quadruped-Robot/README.md

 ## Overview
-A four-legged mobile robot designed and modeled from scratch using **Autodesk Fusion 360**.
+A four-legged mobile robot designed and re-modeled from Open Source Model using **Autodesk Fusion 360**.
 The project combines mechanical design with hardware integration, featuring a custom dual-servo turret mechanism for head rotation and a Raspberry Pi-based control system.

 **Role:** Mechanical Designer & Hardware Integrator
 **Status:** Fully assembled and operational